SVT2: TV2

 TV2 box used to be able to view the new channel on an old TV set.

 Debate persisted throughout the 1960s over a second Swedish television channel, following the opening of Radiotjänst TV (later Sveriges Radio TV) in 1956.
 Some wanted the new channel to be private and funded by advertising, or integrated to the existing channel; but it was decided that the public service broadcaster, Sveriges Radio, would take responsibility, by having two separate structures, one for each channel.
-Sweden was the second Nordic country to launch a second TV channel, after Finland who did it in March 1965.
+Sveriges Radio was the second Nordic broadcaster to launch a second TV channel, after Finland's Yle did so in March 1965.

 The creation of a second channel with a separate profile led to an increase in the resources and personnel for television, as means to boost democratic levels in Sweden.
 During its planning phase, TV2 was widely seen as "radical" in contrast to the existing channel.
 This raised concerns about political biases, which SR wanted to reduce ahead of launching.

 TV2 began broadcasting on Friday 5 December 1969 - an occasion known widely as the "channel split" (kanalklyvningen).
 While TV1 was broadcast on VHF frequencies, TV2 used UHF frequencies, which meant that households had to buy a special converter box if they wanted to see TV2.

 At 6am on Friday, 5 December 1969, Carl-Uno Sjöblom started as a "test announcer" with small talk, gramophone music for still images and with some film clips.
-He continued until 6pm when the service started.
+This continued until 6pm when the service started.
 Radio manager Olof Rydbeck was given a minute to inaugurate the channel, followed by Les Aventures de Babar, TV-nytt with the first broadcast of Rapport, Moomin in colour, old and new images in colour, the premiere of Direkt - veckan som gick with Åke Ortmark as presenter, and ended with Shirley Bassey and The Young Generation.

 From the start, TV2 invested in social and current affairs programs under the title Direkt and were broadcast every weekday evening after TV news at 21:00, including the previously mentioned Direkt – veckan som gick, Direkt – mittiveckan, Direkt – reportage and Direkt – utifrån.
 The Direkt investment was soon wound down, so when Direkt from outside remained and in the fall of 1970 changed its name to Dokument utifrån.

 Although TV2 was part of the same company as TV1, they were both editorially independent and encouraged to compete with each other.
 Both channels later agreed not to compete directly with similar programmes.
 For example, the weekend variety shows were aired on TV2 on Friday nights and TV1 on Saturday nights.